PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - ASA
   - It is dropdown of `Yes` & `No`.
   - When household is `Yes`, default option is set to `Yes` otherwise default option is set to `No`.
-- Effective Date
+- Effective From
   - It is mandatory field when ASA is set to `Yes`.
   - It is date inpur field.
 - Type of Agreement
   - It is mandatory field when ASA is set to `Yes`.
-  - Its drodpown values are: `Consulting`, `Friends & Family`, `Standard`, `Donor Advised Fund` & `Donor Advised Fund - Managed`
+  - Its drodpown values are: `Consulting`, `Consulting with Investment Services`, `Friends & Family`, `Standard`, `Donor Advised Fund` & `Donor Advised Fund - Managed`
 - Version
   - It is mandatory field when ASA is set to `Yes`.
-  - Default it is disabled.
-It is enable only when type is selected.
+  - It shows Versions of the selected `Type of Agreement`.
   - It pulls from the `ASA Version` of the Admin console.
   - It shows the current version of the selected type.
 (Latest version is shown at top)
   - Not applicable for `Donor Advised Fund` & `Donor Advised Fund - Managed` ASA type.